maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 ### Sponsorship

 In an earlier post, Aaron described that [creating sustainable open source projects will have to be done by treating them like proper businesses](https://www.aaronstannard.com/sustainable-open-source-software/).
-He makes the point that, by treating an open source project as a business, incentives for both sides - contributors building, companies adopting - come as a package deal.
+He makes the point that  an open source project has to be treated as a business.
+Incentives contributors and consumers come as a package deal.
 Commercial licenses help support the project, and help build trust with users.
 Adding support packages on top helps support the project, and builds trust with users.

 This is where many projects think *sponsorship* comes in.
 Many open source contributors today have a [Patreon](https://www.patreon.com/) link, or have enabled [GitHub Sponsors](https://github.com/sponsors).